fsprojects/ProjectScaffold/README.md

     * git mv necessary project file folders into src folder
     * git commit, and any following cleanup

 Be sure to do only ````git mv```` file renames in a single commit.
-If you try to commit anything else git will treat the renames as file delete / file add and you will loose history on those files.
+If you try to commit anything else git will treat the renames as file delete / file add and you will lose history on those files.

 ## Requirements